Buyer's FAQ

 • Which Lahey compilers does Winteracter support?

-On Windows, we support version 5.7 or later of Lahey/Fujitsu Fortran (LF95).
-This includes support for the version of LF95 supplied with Lahey Fortran 7.x.
+On Windows, versions 5.7 or later of Lahey/Fujitsu Fortran (LF95) are supported.
+This includes support for the version of LF95 which was supplied with Lahey Fortran 7.x.
 Any of the Express, Standard or Pro variants of LF95 are suitable.
 Since LF95 is 32-bit, the corresponding version of Winteracter can be used to create 32-bit applications.

-The Windows version of Winteracter also includes support for Lahey/GNU Fortran.
+The Windows version of Winteracter also includes support for Lahey/GNU Fortran ("LGF").
 This implementation allows creation of both 32-bit and 64-bit applications.
-(Note: Lahey/GNU Fortran is available both as a standalone product or as part of Lahey Fortran 7.5 onwards.
+(Note: LGF was available both as a standalone product or as part of Lahey Fortran 7.5 onwards.
 Winteracter supports both.)

 • What is the difference between WiSK and Winteracter?

-The Lahey Winteracter Starter Kit (WiSK) (as supplied with various Lahey Fortran products from v4.0 onwards) includes plenty of functionality allowing creation of substantial Windows programs.
-However, if you decide that you want access to more user-interface or graphics features then you might consider upgrading to the the full version of Winteracter.
+The Lahey Winteracter Starter Kit (WiSK) (as supplied with various Lahey Fortran products from v4.0 onwards) included plenty of functionality allowing creation of substantial Windows programs.
+However, if you decide that you want access to more user-interface or graphics features or your Lahey compiler is no longer installable, then you should consider upgrading to the the full version of Winteracter.

-The full version of Winteracter adds memory bitmap/metafile manipulation, toolbars/tooltips, tabbed dialogs, more dialog field types, spreadsheet input, built-in editor, range checking, Print Manager hardcopy interface, a more extensive range of graphics primitives, presentation graphics, 3D modelling, several graphics hardcopy/export drivers, more visual tools, operating system interface, etc.
+The full version of Winteracter adds memory bitmap/metafile/icon manipulation, toolbars/tooltips, tabbed dialogs, more dialog field types, grid ("spreadsheet") input, built-in editor, Print Manager hardcopy interface, a more extensive range of graphics primitives, presentation graphics, 3D modelling, several graphics hardcopy/export drivers, more visual tools, operating system interface, etc.

 • Is Winteracter compatible with Lahey's Elf90?

-Versions up to and including 10.10 did support this compiler.
-However, Elf90's extreme age and restricted functionality meant support was dropped at Winteracter 11.0.
+Versions up to 10.10 supported this compiler, but Elf90's extreme age and restricted functionality meant support was dropped at Winteracter 11.0.

 • Which versions of Lahey/Fujitsu Fortran are supported?